 Security is a complex challenge regardless of the system.
 It's not a measure that can be addressed once and then forgotten.
 Security is something that must be continually managed.
 Additionally, definitions of secure can vastly differ, as such definitions are extremely application specific.
 Security, fundamentally, comes at a trade-off; more secure systems require greater time and cost investments and sacrifice ease of use.

 Figure 1: The trade-off between security and time, cost, and ease of use

 Given this trade-off, it's necessary to evaluate the proper investment in security for each application.
 The security required by an application will depend on the scope of the application and the potential risks that are associated.
-National Instruments recommends that you follow these best practices to help address the challenges that insecurity presents.
+NI recommends that you follow these best practices to help address the challenges that insecurity presents.

 Security can be defined at a number of different levels in most systems.
 For a RIO system, security can be defined at the following key levels: physical, network, operating system, and application.
 It's important to have some protection at each level, otherwise, a compromise in one layer can easily lead to a compromise in another.
 If you invest a lot of time and effort protecting one layer and fail to consider other layers, an intruder may find a way around the well protected layer and manage to compromise your system with little effort.

 Given the four layers that pertain to RIO systems, it's meaningful to understand how they are related.
 The layers farthest away from the application are the physical and network layers.
 Security threats to a RIO system can emerge from these two layers.
 The next layer that is impacted is the operating system layer, which is the layer closest to the application.
 Lastly, the application layer resides at the core, and is what requires protection.
 Steps can be taken at each of the layers to ensure that the overall application is not compromised.

 Figure 2: The layers of security important to RIO systems